About AFCWA

 Rebekah Provost-Emmons

-"I believe in the mission of AFCWA, and I am honored be a part of an organization that brings connection.
-Only those who live this life can truly understand it, and I love how we lift each other up and straighten each other’s crowns."
+"I believe in the mission of AFCWA, and I am honored to be part of an organization that brings connection.
+Only those who live this life can truly understand it, and I love how we lift each other up and straighten each other's crowns."

 Kim Bonta